 We all have our treasured Christmas traditions.
 In my world, many of those traditions have changed and are still changing.
 Fast.

-For instance, our family used to gather right after Thanksgiving, cram ourselves into a couple vehicles, and head for the mountains.
+For instance, our family used to gather right after Thanksgiving, cram ourselves into a couple vehicles, & head for the mountains.
 With boots crunching the hard packed snow, we spent chilly hours choosing the perfect tree for each household, roping them to the tops of the SUVs.
-Then, with our breaths icy puffs, we waited while my mom poured steaming hot chocolate from an oversized thermos, passing us each a mug to warm our hands and our tummies.
+Then, with our breaths icy puffs, we waited while my mom poured steaming hot chocolate from an oversized thermos, passing us each a mug to warm our hands & our tummies.

 Eventually, the tree-cutting custom became too much for my aging parents.
-A store-bought, fake tree did the honors for the next several seasons.
+A store-bought, fake tree did the honors for the next seasons.
 A tradition lost.
 And missed.
 Ah…nostalgia knocks.